fluct/fluct/README.md

 Created ./myapp/package.json
 ```

-### Create an action
+### 3. Create an action
-Enter the application folder and generate a new action:
+Enter the application folder and generate a new action.

 ```
 $ cd myapp